SysKitTeam/docs-point/docs/configuration/customize-emails.md

 :::

-You can immediately see the e-mail changes by clicking the before-mentioned **Preview e-mail button**.
+You can immediately see the e-mail changes by clicking the **Preview e-mail button**.
 The Preview dialog opens, as shown in the image below.

 ![Access Review - E-mail Preview](../../static/img/customize-emails-access-review-preview.png)